 - What have you tried doing to solve the problem so far?

-Which language should I use?
+Which language should I learn or use?

 Choosing the "right" language can seem crucial, but in the long-run it matters far less than you might think.
 You may be able to do more of use initially, but the core principles are common to nearly every language and learning those is the goal.
 The following, in order, are suggested: